Academic Publications

 Further publications of the Takhayyul project will be announced on this website and made open access.

-The Project’s Theory Paper
+The Project’s Main Theory Paper

 Special Issues & Collections

 • Sehlikoglu, Sertaç (Ed.)
 (2025).
 Islamic Politics and the Imaginative: Intangibility and Critique.
-History and Anthropology.
-Link to the introduction.
+History and Anthropology, 36(3).
+Link.

 • Sadeghi, Fatemeh, & Sertaç Sehlikoglu (Eds.)
 (2024).
 Allegra Lab: Anthropology for Radical Optimism.
 Allegra Lab: Anthropology for Radical Optimism.
 Link.